jpreyer/notes/ansible/ansible-for-devops-book.md

     - In particular, how does creates and removes parameters work
 - The command module is preferred over shell command, use shell when you need to pipe/redirect input|output to/from a command you are running.
 - **ansible.builtin.stat** - retrieve file status (https://docs.ansible.com/ansible/latest/collections/ansible/builtin/stat_module.html)
+- Look at installing Solr in chapter 4, good example to follow